 Asbestos Ceiling Removal Price

-Asbestos ceiling removals starts at $40+gst per square metre, but this could vary.
+Asbestos ceiling removals starts at $40+gst per square metre (with a minimum charge of $350 +GST), but this could vary.

 The cost of removing an asbestos ceiling will depend on the type and access.

 Need Your Ceiling Tested for Asbestos & Removed?

 At Rapid, we are qualified and licensed in asbestos removal & disposal.
 We offer free asbestos inspections so that we can provide an accurate quote.
 If your ceiling is found to contain asbestos, we can then remove it safely.

 Give our friendly team a call on 0447 467 448 or fill out the form below to arrange a FREE onsite inspection & quote.